 (iv) two recent publications; and/or

 (v) digital media documentation in JPEG format (for images), MP4 format (for video), and/or MP3 format (for audio).

 These materials cannot be returned.
 They should be submitted as a digital file on CD or USB stick and sent via Registered Mail to

 APRA Foundation Berlin

-The deadline for applications is 1 October and the Fellowship award is announced no later than 31 March of the following calendar year.
+The postmark deadline for applications is 01 October.
+The Fellowship award is announced no later than 31 March of the following calendar year.